SEP 11, 2020 | GLOBAL

 - Microsoft joined the White House, the Allen Institute for AI, the Chan Zuckerberg Initiative, Georgetown University' s Center for Security and Emerging Technology, and the National Library of Medicine in issuing a call to action to the nation’s artificial intelligence experts to develop new text and data mining techniques that can help scientists answer high-priority questions related to COVID-19.

-- Microsoft has partnered with Adaptive Biotechnologies to investigate how the human immune system reacts to COVID-19 using AI and machine learning.
+- Microsoft partnered with Adaptive Biotechnologies to investigate how the human immune system reacts to COVID-19 using AI and machine learning.
 The results will be openly shared.

 - Microsoft made an anchor donation of $1 million to kick start the Puget Sound’s COVID-19 response funds.